Trial of Jinggoy, others starts Sept.

 Estrada is one of three former senators, including Ramon “Bong” Revilla Jr. and Juan Ponce Enrile, who were charged in 2014 along with alleged pork scam mastermind Janet Lim-Napoles and several other individuals in connection with the PDAF scam.

-Both Estrada and Revilla are detained at the Philippine National Police (PNP) Custodial Center, while Enrile is out on bail after the Supreme Court (SC) granted his bail petition on humanitarian grounds.
-REINA C. TOLENTINO
+Both Estrada and Revilla are detained at the Philippine National Police Custodial Center, while Enrile is out on bail after the Supreme Court granted his bail petition on humanitarian grounds.

 Please follow our commenting guidelines.